ZKocjan/cotzyan.github.io/cv.md

 * Graduate School Dean's Fellowship 2023 - equivalent to $7,500 for exceptional candidates admitted to the PhD program.

+* Women in Science Scholarship from the Faculty of Natural & Mathematical Sciences at King's College London (2018/19) - equivalent to £3,000 (awarded, declined by candidate).

 ## Conference talks